dennyzhang/architect.dennyzhang.com/design-feature/how-test-code/README.md

-# Typical Question: How You Will Test Your Code?     :BLOG:Medium:
+# Typical Question: How You Will Test Your Code?     :Feature:

 ---